ChenYujunjks/ChenYujunjks/README.md

 # Welcome to My GitHub Profile 👋

 ## About Me
 Hi, I'm Yujun Chen, a senior computer science student at NYU.
-I have a diverse background in software engineering, with a focus on blockchain technologies, decentralized finance (DeFi), and various programming languages and frameworks.
+I have a diverse background in software engineering, with a focus on blockchain technologies and various programming languages and frameworks.
 I'm passionate about learning and implementing innovative solutions in the tech world.

 ![Profile Views](https://komarev.com/ghpvc/?username=your-github-username&color=green)